wilsonmar/wilsonmar.github.io/_posts/2016-08-22-mac-osx-terminal.md

 0. Press Esc to bring the screen back.

    PROTIP: NOT having a quick way to "Put display to sleep" is considered a security vulnerability by CIS.
 The lower-left corner is less popular location on Mac than Windows.

+## /etc

+<a target="_blank" href="https://www.youtube.com/watch?v=UFIoRLqhFpo&t=3m58s">VIDEO</a>:
+On both Mac and Linux, the "et-see" folder contains system and program configuration files, for both default system and programs you install (such as "teamviewer", etc.)

+<tt>/bin</tt> contains system

+<tt>/sbin</tt> are for system administrators such as ping, fdisk, mount, umount, etc.

 <a name="Cat"></a>